sigmdel/lazmqttc/README.md

 When compiling a final version, it would be advisable to heed the following advice.

 1. Modify the default password encryption key 'DEFAULT_KEY' in the 'units/pwd.pas' file.
-That way it will not be easy for any one of the vast number of users of this application to read a broker definition file and obtain the MQTT broker password.
+That way it will not be easy for any one of the vast numbers of users of this application to read a broker definition file and obtain the MQTT broker password.
 See [5.1.
 Security Warning](#51-security-warning) for more details.

 1. Add an application icon.
 Select `Load Icon` in `Project / Project Options` in the Lazarus IDE.
 The `lazmqttc.png` image the `images` directory can be used.
 The file `lazmqtt.lzp` is the [LazPaint](https://lazpaint.github.io/) source for the image file.